Kim Eslinger

 Mississippi River Portal

-• The parking lot off Portland Ave east of the Stone Arch Bridge, near Mill Ruins Park, will reopen in early May 2022.
+• The parking lot off Portland Ave east of the Stone Arch Bridge, near Mill Ruins Park, is now open through summer 2022.

 • During this closure, pedestrians can still use the sidewalks along Washington Ave.